Schoharie limousine crash: Arrest of Nauman Hussain

 On October 10, state police arrested Nauman Hussain in Watervliet and charged him with criminally negligent homicide, a Class E felony, the least serious under New York law.
 He was taken to County Court in Cobleskill and arraigned, after which he pleaded not guilty to the charge, posted $150,000 bond and was released.
 Mallery asked for higher bail than usual, and for the court to require that Hussain surrender his passports, claiming he was a flight risk; she told the court that his vehicle was found packed with his personal belongings and several suitcases.
 Hussain had not been fleeing, Kindlon maintained, but moving house in response to death threats he had received; investigators did not find that claim credible.

 A DOT spokesman had previously stated that, after failing the September inspection, a large sticker indicating the Excursion was "unserviceable" was placed on the windshield; the sticker also warned that anyone other than an inspector who removes it can be fined for doing so.
 It was found, crumpled, on the front seat of Hussain's personal vehicle after his arrest.

 The arrest was not Hussain's first.
-In a 2014 traffic stop in Cohoes, police said he and his brother Shahyer, who was driving with a revoked license, attempted to pass themselves off as the other.
+In a 2014 traffic stop in Cohoes, police said he and his brother Shahyer, who was driving with a revoked license, attempted to pass themselves off as each other.
 Nauman was charged with false impersonation and conspiracy, both misdemeanors; the disposition of the charges was not known.

 In February 2019, Nauman retained Joe Tacopina as defense attorney, who characterized the impasse between the state and the NTSB as an effort to protect a weak case.

-Indictment and proposed trial
+Indictment and trial

 On April 5, 2019, the grand jury indicted Nauman Hussain on 20 counts each of criminally negligent homicide and second-degree manslaughter.
 Hussain was arrested again and then freed a week later on $450,000 bond.
 Trial was set for September.
-Since the defense had only received access to the limousine and its parts a week before the filing, Hussain's trial was postponed to January 2020.
+Since the defense had received access to the limousine and its parts only a week before the filing, Hussain's trial was postponed to January 2020.
 Two months later, Bartlett again postponed the trial date to early May 2020.
 Tacopina said that the prosecution had been slowed by new bail reform laws in New York.
 The COVID-19 pandemic led to a statewide stay-at-home order in mid-March, which delayed the trial further, since Schoharie County suspended all jury trials until normal court operations could resume.